aquasecurity/kube-hunter/README.md

 _If you want to use pyinstaller/py2exe you need to first run the install_imports.py script._
 ### Container
-Aqua Security maintains a containerised version of kube-hunter at `aquasec/kube-hunter`. _(Please note this is not currently up to date due to an issue in an underlying dependency that is [blocking the automated build](https://github.com/aquasecurity/kube-hunter/issues/112))_.
+Aqua Security maintains a containerised version of kube-hunter at `aquasec/kube-hunter`.
 This container includes this source code, plus an additional (closed source) reporting plugin for uploading results into a report that can be viewed at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com).
 Please note that running the `aquasec/kube-hunter` container and uploading reports data are subject to additional [terms and conditions](https://kube-hunter.aquasec.com/eula.html).

 The Dockerfile in this repository allows you to build a containerised version without the reporting plugin.